-- i) Council may, as an alternative, require a scoped Environmental Impact Assessment, or waive the requirement for a study on the impact of development on an Environmentally Protection Area where the Conservation Authority or appropriate provincial ministry deem that such a study is not necessary. - j) The use of Environmental Protection lands for stormwater management is prohibited. - k) When proposals to construct transportation, communication, sanitation and other such public utilities and/or facilities in Environmental Protection Areas are being considered under the provisions of the Environmental Assessment Act, the Ontario Energy Board Act and other applicable legislation, the approval authorities shall have regard to the policies of this Official Plan and the Provincial Policy Statement to determine what measures are to be taken to minimize negative impacts on the natural features or their ecological functions.
+k) Council may, as an alternative, require a scoped Environmental Impact Assessment, or waive the requirement for a study on the impact of development on an Environmentally Protection Area where the Conservation Authority or appropriate provincial ministry deem that such a study is not necessary.

-- Applications for development on existing lots of record will be considered in light of the goals, objectives and policies of this Plan, the comments of the appropriate approvals agencies, and the policies in Section 10. - m) Land severances which have the effect of fragmenting the ownership of Environmental Protection Areas will be discouraged. - n) Environmental Protection Areas shall not be acceptable as part of the dedication for park purposes under the Planning Act. - o) All lands dedicated to the Township shall be conveyed in a physical condition satisfactory to the Municipality.
-Where lands adjacent to a watercourse are dedicated to the Township, adequate space for maintenance operations shall be provided. - p) Setbacks from natural heritage features and areas are established based on the recommendations of an approved Environmental Impact Assessment or any other technical study that may be required (e.g. floodplain analysis, geotechnical study, etc.) and will be implemented through the zoning by-law in consultation with the Ministry of Natural Resources and Forestry, or the Conservation Authority, as appropriate.
+- I) Setbacks from natural heritage features and areas are established based on the recommendations of an approved Environmental Impact Assessment or any other technical study that may be required (e.g. floodplain analysis, geotechnical study, etc.) and will be implemented through the zoning by-law in consultation with the Ministry of Natural Resources and Forestry, or the Conservation Authority, as appropriate. - m) The use of Environmental Protection lands for stormwater management is prohibited. - n) When proposals to construct transportation, communication, sanitation and other such public utilities and/or facilities in Environmental Protection Areas are being considered under the provisions of the Environmental Assessment Act, the Ontario Energy Board Act and other applicable legislation, the approval authorities shall have regard to the policies of this Official Plan and the Provincial Policy Statement to determine what measures are to be taken to minimize negative impacts on the natural features or their ecological functions. - Applications for development on existing lots of record will be considered in light of the goals, objectives and policies of this Plan, the comments of the appropriate approvals agencies, and the policies in Section 10. - p) Land severances which have the effect of fragmenting the ownership of Environmental Protection Areas will be discouraged. - q) Environmental Protection Areas shall not be acceptable as part of the dedication for park purposes under the Planning Act. - All lands dedicated to the Township shall be conveyed in a physical condition satisfactory to the Municipality.
+Where lands adjacent to a watercourse are dedicated to the Township, adequate space for maintenance operations shall be provided.